- About Us

 Current research puts the probability of a magnitude 8 or 9 earthquake - on a scale similar to the one which devastated Japan in March 2011 - at 37% within the next 50 years.
 That's greater than one-in-three odds.

-All this is relatively new to Oregonians.
 Only since the late 1980s has it been widely understood that western Oregon is perched on the greatest recurring natural hazard in the lower 48 states.
-For coastal communities, the risk is even greater - large tsunamis that will begin to pound the shore within 15-30 minutes after a near-field undersea earthquake.
+For coastal communities, the risk is even greater - large tsunamis that will begin to pound the shore within 15-30 minutes after a near-shore undersea earthquake.

 Oregon Sea Grant has been working since the 1990s to help coastal residents and visitors understand the risk of living in a seismically active region:

-Today, our Extension hazards outreach specialiist, Patrick Corcoran, lives on the coast and works daily with local residents, organizations and businesses to better understand the nature of this seismic hazard, its potential effects on people and towns, and how to prepare for this increasingly likely event.
+Today, Sea Grant coastal hazards specialiist Patrick Corcoran, based in Astoria, works with coastal residents, organizations and businesses to better understand the nature of this seismic hazard, its potential effects on people and towns, and how to prepare for this increasingly likely event.